-According to Article 23 of Foreign Nationals‘ Right to Work Act, No. 97/2002, certain foreign nationals are exempt from requiring a permit to work in Iceland for up to 90 days.
-As it is an exception of the Act’s precept, it is necessary to notify the directorate about the foreign national’s intended employment in Iceland before it commences to be able to determine if the foreign national fulfils the requirements of Article 23 of the Act.
+According to Article 23 of Foreign Nationals‘ Right to Work Act, no. 97/2002, certain foreign nationals are exempt from requiring a permit to work in Iceland for up to 90 days.
+As this is an exemption of the Act’s general principle, it is necessary to notify the directorate about the foreign national’s intended employment in Iceland before it commences to be able to determine if the foreign national fulfils the requirements of Article 23 of the Act.

-Please note that although the foreign national may be exempt from requiring a work permit, the Icelandic labour market’s laws and regulations still apply to the foreign national’s terms and conditions of employment while in Iceland and shall be in accordance with valid collective agreements.
-Furthermore, the employer and the foreign national are obliged to provide the police and The Directorate of Labour with all necessary information to ensure that the Foreign Nationals’ Right to Work Act is not breached.
+Please note that although the foreign national may be exempt from requiring a work permit, the Icelandic labour market’s legislation and regulations still apply to the foreign nationals’ terms and conditions of employment while in Iceland and shall be in accordance with valid collective agreements.
+Furthermore, the employer and the foreign national are obliged to provide the Police and The Directorate of Labour with all necessary information to ensure that the Foreign Nationals’ Right to Work Act is not breached.

 Travel Guides and Group Leaders from countries outside of the European Economic Area, EFTA or the Faeroe Islands.